stefanwalther/stefanwalther.io/content/blog/github-bad-guy.md

 slug = "github-bad-guy"
 +++

-It's not that long ago that Microsoft was the bad guy for everything happening in the IT-industry.
+It's not that long ago, that Microsoft was the bad guy for everything happening in the IT-industry.
 It was just cool to bash MS in favor of any Linux/Open-Source solution.

 Now we have 2017, the situation has changed dramatically.
 So, what happened?